-The Council's recommendations on the programmatic issues are to be afforded the same weight as the project-specific implementation recommendations.
+The Council's recommendations on the programmatic issues are to be afforded the same weight as the project-specific recommendations (in Part 3).
 In many cases the Council's programmatic recommendations have become conditions or recommendations that accompany the relevant project recommendations, as explained further in Part 3 (project recommendation spreadsheet).